Azure/Mission-Critical-Online/docs/reference-implementation/Troubleshooting.md

 ##[error]Script failed with exit code: 1
 ```

-**Description:** The "Install workload CatalogService on AKS clusters" step actively monitors the provisioning of a LetsEncrypt certificate for the ingress.
+**Description:** The "Install workload CatalogService on AKS clusters" step actively monitors the provisioning of a LetsEncrypt certificate for the ingress during the installation of the CatalogService helm chart.
 If the certificate is not ready, or cannot successfully provisioned this task will fail.

 **Solution:** This is most of the time caused by hitting LetsEncrypt thresholds (see [Rate Limits](https://letsencrypt.org/docs/rate-limits/) for more details) for certificate provisioning.
 You can try to re-run the step, or wait for the certificate to be ready.
+The following commands can help to investigate the issue further:

 ```console
 # Check certificate status